-Historical Reference: Contemporary and Historical Drawings as Models for Drawing Reference
+Historical References: Contemporary and Historical Drawings as Models for Drawing Reference.

-Health and Safety: Students must be made aware of the safety issues involved in working with art materials and techniques for this course work, including proper use, storage, and disposal.
+Health and Safety: Students must be instructed regarding all health and safety issues involved in working with the materials, tools, and techniques for this course, including proper use, storage, and disposal.
+Suggested References/Texts: NA

-Suggested References/Texts:

 Last Revision: 10/27/2021 - "Clock" hours changed to "Contact" hours.
 The panel clarified color content, "primarily color and some black and white" and added "Markers" to the media list.
-Health and Safety statement strengthened from "should" to "must."
+Health and Safety statement strengthened from "should" to "must." - effective Spring 2022

-Revised by IHEAA, 4-20-2012 Revision Endorsed by the IAI Art Major Panel, 10/2012
+Previously Revised by IHEAA, 4-20-2012 Revision Endorsed by the IAI Art Major Panel, 10/2012